Lop Nur: History

 In 1921, due to human intervention, the terminal lake shifted its position back to Lop Nur.
 The lake measured 2400 km2 in area in 1930–1931.
 In 1934, Sven Hedin went down the new Kuruk Darya ("Dry River") in a canoe.
 He found the delta to be a maze of channels and the new lake so shallow that it was difficult to navigate even in a canoe.
 He had previously walked the dry Kuruk Darya in a caravan in 1900.

 In 1952 the terminal lake then shifted to Taitema Lake when the Tarim River and Konque River were separated through human intervention, and Lop Nur dried out again by 1964.
-In 1972, the Great West Sea Reservoir (Daxihaizi, 大西海子) was built at Tikanlik, water supply to the lake was cut off, and all the lakes for the most part then dried out, with only small seasonal lakes forming in local depressions in Taitema.
+In 1972, the Daxihaizi Reservoir was built at Tikanlik, water supply to the lake was cut off, and all the lakes for the most part then dried out, with only small seasonal lakes forming in local depressions in Taitema.
 The loss of water to the lower Tarim River Valley also led to the deterioration and loss of poplar forests and tamarix shrubs that used to be extensively distributed along the lower Tarim River Valley forming the so-called "Green Corridor".
 In 2000, in an effort to prevent further deterioration of the ecosystem, water was diverted from Lake Bosten in an attempt to fill the Taitema Lake.
 The Taitema Lake however had shifted 30 to 40 km westwards during the past 40 years due in part to the spread of the desert.
 Another cause of the destabilization of the desert has been the cutting of poplars and willows for firewood; in response, a restoration project to reclaim the poplar forests was initiated.

 The Kara-Koshun dried basin may be considered part of the greater Lop Nur.

 On 17 June 1980, Chinese scientist Peng Jiamu disappeared while walking into Lop Nur in search of water.
 His body was never found, and his disappearance remains a mystery.
 On 3 June 1996, the Chinese explorer Yu Chunshun died while trying to walk across Lop Nur.

 Nuclear weapons test base

+Lop Nur, situated in the arid Xinjiang region of China's far west, serves as an extensive military base.
+This location was selected for nuclear testing due to its desolate and isolated nature, devoid of any permanent inhabitants, though the broader Xinjiang region is home to the Uyghurs, a predominantly Muslim ethnic group that has historically faced widespread detentions and stringent security measures in the Xinjiang conflict.
+The Uyghurs have persistently voiced concerns regarding the health risks posed by the towering mushroom clouds and the release of radioactive fallout.